casper288/casper288/README.md

 - ☑️ Provide technical and strategic advice.
 - ☑️ Do R&D to design innovative IT products and understand their challenges.

-🌱 I am specialized in Full Stack web development in PHP preferably, with a big startup experience.
+🌱 I am specialized in Full Stack web development in PHP preferably, with a big startup experience and former co-founder and CTO of startup Elocky.

-💞️ I am currently co-founder and CTO of the startup Elocky, but I remain available in the evenings and weekends to help other projects.

 My rates are:
 - 🔹 SEO Consultant Missions : 560 € / day